Ask Elton

 8.40 Turbulence

-Turbulence is an irregular motion of the air resulting from eddies and vertical currents.
+Turbulence is irregular motion of the air caused by eddies, vertical currents, wind shear, or disturbed airflow.

 8.40.2 Define the term ‘wind shear’.

-Wind shear is a difference in wind speed and/or direction over a relatively short distance in the atmosphere.
+Wind shear is a change in wind speed and/or wind direction over a short distance.

 To see more, you must subscribe for licence "PPL" or sesssion "Meteorology"